-La Ballona students are respected and valued as individuals who are positively contributing to our school community.
+Goal 2: La Ballona students are respected and valued as individuals who are positively contributing to our school community.

-Objective:

-Reduce the number of discipline referrals related to bullying by 10% as measured by comparing the number of discipline referrals issued in 2009-10 to the number issued in 2010-11 by June, 2011.
+Objective: Reduce the number of discipline referrals related to bullying by 10% as measured by comparing the number of discipline referrals issued in 2010-11 by June, 2012.